yasufum/spp-tmp/docs/guides/tools/sppc/howto_launcher.rst

 Create App Container Script
 ---------------------------

-As explained in :ref:`sppc_appl_appl`, app container script shold be prepared for each of applications.
+As explained in :ref:`spp_container_app_launcher`, app container script shold be prepared for each of applications.
 Application of SPP container is roughly categorized as DPDK sample apps or not.
 The former case is like that you change an existing DPDK sample application and run as a app container.